Family Feud: Hosts and announcers

 Richard Dawson hosted the show from its debut in 1976 until 1985, and again from 1994 to 1995.

-Ray Combs was selected as host when the show was revived by CBS in 1988.
-Combs served as host until 1994.

-Louie Anderson was the host of the show's current syndicated edition from its premiere in 1999 until he was dismissed in 2002.
+Louie Anderson was the host of the show's current syndicated edition from its premiere in 1999 until 2002.

 Richard Karn replaced Anderson as host in 2002 and continued to host the show until 2006.

 John O'Hurley replaced Karn as host in 2006 and hosted the show until 2010.

 Steve Harvey replaced O'Hurley as host in 2010 and has hosted the show ever since.

 When Family Feud was conceived in 1976, Richard Dawson (then a regular panelist on the Goodson–Todman game show Match Game) had a standing agreement with Mark Goodson that when the next Goodson–Todman game show was in the planning stages, Dawson would be given an audition to host it.
 Dawson had read in trade publications that a pilot for a new show named Family Feud was in the works, and it was originally to be hosted by Star Trek actor William Shatner (although since they were involved in the run-throughs, Geoff Edwards and Jack Narz, the latter of whom reputedly was Goodson's initial choice to host, were under consideration).
 Incensed, Dawson sent his agent to Goodson to threaten to present an un-funny, silent, and bland persona on future Match Game episodes if he was not given an audition for Feud.

 Dawson was then selected as host of the original ABC and first syndicated versions of Family Feud.
 As writer David Marc put it, Dawson's on-air personality "fell somewhere between the brainless sincerity of Wink Martindale and the raunchy cynicism of Chuck Barris".
 Writers Tim Brooks, Jon Ellowitz, and Earle F. Marsh attributed Family Feuds popularity to Dawson's "glib familiarity" (he had previously played Newkirk on Hogan's Heroes) and "ready wit" (from his tenure as a panelist on Match Game).
 The show's original announcer was Gene Wood, with Johnny Gilbert and Rod Roddy serving as occasional substitutes.

 In 1988, comedian Ray Combs took over Dawson's role as host on CBS and in syndication with Wood returning as announcer and Roddy and Art James serving in that role when Wood was not available.
 Combs hosted the program until the daytime version's cancellation in 1993 and the syndicated version until the end of the 1993–94 season.
 Dawson returned to the show at the request of Mark Goodson Productions for the 1994–95 season.